widyaanisa/widyaanisa/README.md

 ## Hi there 👋 i'm Widy

-  I'm a UI/UX Designer & Front-End Developer working remotely from Jakarta, Indonesia.
+  I'm a UI/UX Designer & Front-End Developer working remotely from Banjarbaru, Indonesia.

 <!--
 **widyaanisa/widyaanisa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.